Fixing TP-Link Tapo L900 LED Strip constant on (and similar “color” problems)

 September 4th, 2023

-Update: This has been confirmed to work on a Barco ADVM 20 also.
-I would think it works just as well with the ADVM 10.
+Update: This has been confirmed to work on a Barco ADVM 28 also

-The Barco/BarcoNet/Scientific Atlanta ADVM14 (and its bigger brother ADVM20) is notorious for its weird selection of inputs.
+The Barco/BarcoNet/Scientific Atlanta ADVM line (ADVM10/14/20/28) is notorious for its weird selection of inputs.
 Two composite, S-Video and SDI, but no component/RGB, makes it somewhat unfavorable for many CRT enthusiasts, so RGB modding it has been on the list for many.
 Many of the previous mods, at least the ones I know of, revolved around hijacking the SDI input and using a RGB->YUV converter.
 This seems to work with various success, depending on the version of the monitor seemingly, again I am not an expert on this brand or unit, but since the unit has no less than 2 jungle ICs, and one has two unused RGB inputs, I thought that was the way to attack it instead.
 I am unsure of how much the various versions of this monitor differ, mine is BarcoNet branded.

 Update: So it seems there are multiple “generations” of the Barco ADVM monitors.
 The early (around 2000) units (at least of ADVM20/28) “only” have a single composite channel, S-Video and SDI with no passthrough.
 I have modded one of these using the same method, and it works fine.
 To avoid losing composite/S-Video, I chose to use blanking from SCART instead of from the Arduino.